tkshnwesper/dart-flutter-demo/dart/koans/story/1_greet.md

 # 1. Greet

-You are Alice or Bob (whoever you choose will represent your character) and you are online friends who are out to meet each other for the first time.
+You are Alice or Bob (whoever you choose will represent your character) and you stumble into each other online.

-You see one another at the decided meeting point.

 To begin with, greet the other!